Mexico Adventure FAQ's

 Activity Rating: 3 out of 5

 This trip gives you the chance to source with us while traveling consciously, provide service, explore rural cultures, and enjoy the vast beauty that Mexico has to offer.
-Together we will source coffee from one of our direct trade farming partners, volunteer planting coffee trees, explore remote interiors of central Mexico and enjoy swimming holes and beaches as well.
+Together we will source coffee from one of our direct trade farming partners, volunteer to plant coffee trees, explore remote interiors of central Mexico and enjoy swimming holes and beaches as well.

 We will be staying in old historic colonial villages and cities with some of the most beautiful views in the region.
 We will be lodging in hotels on this trip.
 No camping.
 Although we try to accommodate single rooms for singles and families, there may be some locations with limited room capacity where you will be grouped with a same sex roommate (in separate beds).
 However, you'll find every hotel to be comfortable and clean, and will absolutely love the culture and aesthetics that come with it.

 On this trip we will cover a vast range of climates, and the high temperatures will range from 70 to 90, and the low from 60 to 70.

 Considerations While Packing

 It will be hot sometimes (so shorts are common), but lightweight, long pants are also useful for farm visits to protect you from mosquitos and brush.